 How do you know if you are holding the foosball handle correctly?
 For the closed hand grip, pay attention to the skin between your index finger and thumb.
 If it is completely wrapped around the handle, that is a sign that you are gripping too hard.
 For the open palm grip, it is your wrist that is touching the handle and turns the rod.

 There are several books available that may help you learn foosball.
 We have an article on Foosball Books here Foosball Books

 There are also thousands of blog posts telling you how to do a particular shot.
 These are not always as in-depth as some books, but they are free.
 Just google to find them, for example, to learn the “Wrist Flick” google:

 “learn foosball wrist flick.”

 When practicing alone, the one thing that you must have is access to a Foosball table.
-Ideally, you need men that have an excellent quality foot, square with a cross hatch for greater ball control.
-Ideally, you want these men to be counterbalanced, but this is less important than the foot quality.
+Ideally, you need men that have an excellent quality foot square with a cross hatch for greater ball control.
+You want these men to be counterbalanced, but this is less important than the foot quality.

 You also need a good quality ball, cork balls are the best for practicing ball control, but are slower than other balls.
-These do not seem to be used as much in America.
+These do not seem to be used much in America.
 The most popular ball here is the Textured Foosball, like those supplied by Dynamo.
 These are fast balls with reasonable control.
-This is the type of ball you will be using in real games, so it is the type you should practice with.
+This is the type of ball you will use in actual games, so it is the type you should practice with.

 Unreal Foos Tutorials